 By 2030, the number of Internet of Things (IoT) devices worldwide is forecast to almost triple from 9.7b in 2020 to more than 29b.

 These devices will not always be connected to broadband internet.
 They will connect to each other with machine-to-machine communication.

 Julie Coppernoll, VP of global marketing at Intel, said to Slefo: “I think that is going to change.
 I think nothing will be ‘mobile’ anymore because everything will be mobile.”

 4G could handle what we imagine as “smart” devices now, but the reality is that IoT has just begun.
 We will see developments in AR/VR, autonomous cars and smart cities, all of which will have serious advertising implications.

 Advertisers already have seemingly limitless consumer data at their fingertips, but the rise of connected devices means higher volume and higher quality data.

-Advertisers are already experiencing a changing data ecosystem with new privacy regulations and Google dropping cookies.
-It is too soon to tell exactly what data they will have access to and what technology will best equip them to deliver highly personalized ads.
+That said, it is too soon to tell exactly what data they will have access to and what technology will best equip them to deliver highly personalized ads.